-- Fiber increases frequency of bowel movements, which helps reduce breast cancer risk by increasing estrogen excretion.
+An increase in the frequency of bowel movement helps reduce breast cancer risk by increasing estrogen excretion.
 Circulating estrogen levels are a risk factor for breast cancer.

-- Increased fiber intake – soluble fiber in particular – can improve blood sugar control and reduce excess insulin in persons with type 2 diabetes.
-Excess insulin in the blood, also known as hyperinsulinemia, increases risk of breast cancer and recurrence.
+Soluble fiber in particular has the ability to improve blood sugar control and reduce excess insulin in persons with type 2 diabetes.
+Excess insulin in the blood, also known as hyperinsulinemia, increases the risk of breast cancer and recurrence.

 Natural Sources of Fiber

-A healthy, fiber-rich diet is essential for the body, and having a decreased risk of developing breast cancer is just cherry on top.
-The following foods are excellent sources of soluble and insoluble fiber that is associated to reduced risk of breast cancer:
+A healthy, fiber-rich diet is essential for the body, and having a decreased risk of developing breast cancer is just the cherry on top.
+The following foods are excellent sources of soluble and insoluble fiber that is associated with reduced risk of breast cancer: